ZoeyTheChicken/zoeythechicken/README.md

 # Wassup?
 I'm Zoey! 👋
 A software dev.
 I mainly write programs in C# and VB.NET but I sometimes make stuff in Java, HTML, Python, and JavaScript.
+I also enjoy building web browsers in C#.

 ## Skills
 - C#